Health and Biomedical Informatics

 Degree Types: MS

-This program is geared primarily toward doctorally-prepared researchers who wish to gain additional experience in HBMI.
-Students in this program take courses with those in our doctoral programs.
 Individuals interested in Health IT and Operational Informatics are encouraged to look into the MS in Health Informatics (MHI) program.
-Individuals interested in a PhD should look into the Informatics track of the HSIP or DGP program.
+Individuals interested in a PhD should look into the Informatics track of the Health Sciences Integrated PhD Program (HSIP) or Driskill Graduate Program in Life Sciences (DGP).

 Additional resources: